studersi/test-4/tutorial-8/README.md

 * Highest scoring requests go first
 * Work in several iterations

 When you grow more proficient, you can reduce the number of iterations and tackle more false alarms in a single batch.
-Or you concentrate on the rules that are triggered the most often.
+Or you can concentrate on the rules that are triggered most often.
 That may work as well and in the end, when all rule exclusions are in place, you should end up with the same configuration.
 But in my experience, this policy with three simple guiding rules is the one with the highest chance of success and the lowest drop out rate.
-This is how you end of with a tight ModSecurity CRS setup in blocking mode with a low anomaly scoring limit.
+This is how you end up with a tight ModSecurity CRS setup in blocking mode with a low anomaly scoring limit.

 We have now reached the end of the block consisting of three *ModSecurity tutorials*.
-The next one will look into the setup of a *reverse proxy*.
+The next one will look into setting up a *reverse proxy*.

 ###References
 - [OWASP ModSecurity Core Rule Setg](https://coreruleset.org)